Bon Iver: 2006–2010: For Emma, Forever Ago

-2011–2012: Bon Iver
+2011–2012: Bon Iver, Bon Iver

-Bon Iver was released on June 17, 2011.
+Bon Iver, Bon Iver was released on June 17, 2011.
 On March 23, 2011, Justin Vernon told Rolling Stone that a follow-up of For Emma, Forever Ago would be released in December 2011.
 The album is composed of 10 songs and takes a new musical direction: "I brought in a lot of people to change my voice—not my singing voice, but my role as the author of this band, this project," says Vernon, who hired well-known players like bass saxophonist Colin Stetson and pedal-steel guitarist Greg Leisz.
 "I built the record myself, but I allowed those people to come in and change the scene."
 The second album is described as an "ambitious musical departure" from the first.
 Prior to the album's release, Vernon said that each song on the new album represents a place.
 The song "Perth" was described as a "Civil War-sounding heavy metal song," the song "Minnesota, WI" was described as featuring "finger-picked guitars, double bass drums and distorted bass saxophone," and the closing song "Beth/Rest" would be "horn heavy."

 The album was recorded in a remodeled veterinarian clinic in Fall Creek, Wisconsin, which was bought by Vernon and his brother in 2008.
 It was converted into April Base Studios, built mainly over the defunct swimming pool attached to the clinic.
 Vernon's reason for recording in the location was that "[it's] been a wonderful freedom, working in a place we built.
 It's also only three miles from the house I grew up in, and just ten minutes from the bar where my parents met."